 This page has been created to help you develop your referencing skills and clarify why referencing is so important.
-Much of the content has been taken from GIST (Goldsmiths Information Skills Tutorial) (available from the VLE );- please visit GIST for more detailed information.
+For more on referencing and other academic skills please see Enhancing Academic Skills Online.

 How to cite and write bibliographies